 - Protect and restore habitat

 These initiatives represent priorities for Puget Sound, balancing ecological, economic and human wellbeing factors to focus on actions that make the greatest progress toward ecosystem recovery targets for the time and resources spent.
 The Strategic Initiatives help direct spending and resources, and they guide the Partnership’s work with partners to increase funding, seek policy changes, report successes and challenges, and educate and engage people in the recovery effort.

 HOW DO ACTIONS GET INCLUDED IN THE ACTION AGENDA?

-Tribes, Local Integrating Organizations, regional organizations and groups, research and academic institutions, and state agencies, among others, may sponsor NTAs and propose them for inclusion in the Action Agenda.
-Where proposed actions align with one of the three Strategic Initiatives and meet other threshold criteria, they may be ranked for inclusion in the Action Agenda.
+Government organizations (tribal, federal, state, local, special purpose districts), academic institutions, businesses, and non-profit organizations may sponsor NTAs and propose them for inclusion in the Action Agenda.
+Where proposed actions align with the priorities selected for the three Strategic Initiatives and meet other threshold criteria, they may be prioritized for inclusion in the Action Agenda.

 HOW DO WE KNOW WHETHER THE ACTION AGENDA IS EFFECTIVE?